 The Baltimore native was named UMBC’s fourth head coach after 10 sensational years at Essex Community College, where he compiled an overall record of 170-27-8.
 He coached the Knights to the National Junior College championship game in 1984 and 1989 and was named NJCAA National Coach of the Year and Region XX Coach of the Year in both seasons.

 In 1994, he was inducted into the National Junior College Athletic Hall of Fame, and in May 1998, he was inducted into the Maryland Soccer Hall of Fame.
 In 2009, he was a member of the second class inducted into the University of Baltimore Athletic Hall of Fame.

 Not only did Caringi have success at the junior college level, but he reached the top in the professional ranks, as well.
 In 1990, he coached the Maryland Bays of the American Professional Soccer League to a 20-5 record and the league title.
 He served as assistant coach for the Bays in the 1988 and 1989 seasons.

 Caringi was a two-time All-American at the University of Baltimore (1976, 1977) and is the school’s all-time leading goal-scorer with 70 goals.
 Moreover, the Retriever mentor is 21st on the NCAA Division II all-time goals list and is 39th in scoring with 159 points.
 He captained the 1975 NCAA Division II national championship team and played for the Washington Diplomats of the North American Soccer League in 1978.

 Caringi earned a bachelor’s degree from UB in 1978.
-He served a term on the Board of Directors of the National Soccer Coaches Association (NSCAA), the lone junior college representative on the board.
+He served a term on the Board of Directors of the NSCAA, the lone junior college representative on the board.
 He has also served on the NCAA South Atlantic Rating Board and the NCAA Men’s Soccer Selection Committee.